-Graduate students have select opportunities to study abroad through approved study abroad and short-term faculty-led programs.
-Graduate students can transfer in a total up to nine pre-approved semester credit hours of coursework, which can include study abroad.
-It is very important that graduate students discuss any plans to study abroad with their advisors and obtain course equivalencies and approvals before participating in a program.
-Saint Martin's is committed to developing students as global citizens.
-The university encourages students to undertake experiences overseas, whether by studying abroad or by undertaking service and research projects in countries outside the US.
-Participating in a study abroad experience can be a memorable and possibly lifechanging experience for students.
+Saint Martin's University is committed to developing students as global citizens and encourages students to undertake experiences overseas by study abroad or by undertaking service and research projects in countries outside the United States.
+Through approved study abroad and short-term faculty-led programs, graduate students can take advantage of exciting opportunities to study abroad.
+Graduate students can transfer in a total of nine pre-approved semester credit hours of coursework, which can include study abroad.
+It is very important for graduate students to discuss any plans to study abroad with their advisors and obtain course equivalencies and approvals prior to participating in a program.
+Participating in a study abroad experience can be a memorable and possibly life-changing experience for students.
 Benefits include developing self-confidence, independence, leadership skills, and academic direction and purpose.

 Students have opportunities to spend a semester, academic year, or summer break abroad at partner universities across the globe.
-Our current partner universities are located in China, India, Japan, South Korea, Brazil, and Germany.
+Our current partner universities are located in Brazil, China, Denmark, France, Germany, India, Japan, Taiwan, and South Korea.
 Saint Martin's continues to build new partnerships overseas, so students are encouraged to check with the Study Abroad Office for the most current list of partner universities.

-Costs for attending partner institutions are often similar to those assessed at Saint Martin's, and depending on courses scheduled, credits may count toward a student's degree.
+Costs for attending partner institutions are often similar to those incurred at Saint Martin's, and depending on courses scheduled, credits may count toward a student's degree.
 Students who elect to study at institutions with whom we do not have a partnering arrangement may incur additional costs; please note that while state and federal awards may be used to study abroad, institutional grants may not transfer.
 Students should consult with the Student Financial Services Center before finalizing their plans to study abroad.

-Short-term and faculty-led programs are available to students who wish to have a shorter, more focused time abroad.
+Short-term and faculty-led programs are also available for those students who wish to have a shorter, more focused time abroad.
 These courses typically last from one to four weeks, typically include a group of 12-15 Saint Martin's students, and have a specific study focus.

-ATHLETIC AND RECREATIONAL Programs
+ATHLETIC AND RECREATIONAL PROGRAMS